-Public Affairs.
-The public affairs (PA) objective for the base is 5. to gain public support and understanding, especially from those on or The base commander should encourage a strong and active near the base. command information program to ensure fullest dissemination of security requirements, safety precautions, and other essential matters.
+The public affairs (PA) objective for the base is to gain public support and understanding, especially from those on or near the base.
+The base commander should encourage a strong and active command information program to ensure the fullest dissemination of security requirements, safety precautions, and other essential matters.
 Flexible public information and community relations programs should be established to provide maximum disclosure of information within the constraints imposed by safety and security requirements.
-Close coordination with civil affairs (CA) personnel is also encouraged to better meet external information requirements.
+Close coordination with civil affairs (CA) and psychological operations (PSYOP) personnel is also encouraged to better meet external information requirements.
 PA activities must be coordinated with other staff agencies to ensure that all actions are complementary.

-CHAPTER II

-COMMAND AND CONTROL
+CHAPTER II COMMAND AND CONTROL